mycumycu/X4-External-App/readme.md

 ![X4 External App main screen](https://i.imgur.com/d2tnx9s.png)

-Shows real time logbook entries, mission offers, currently active mission details and player information.
+Shows real-time logbook entries, mission offers, currently active mission details and player information.
 Application is served on a local port, so it can be run locally or on multiple network devices at once.
-Created to be displayed on external device (monitor, tablet or smartphone).
+Created to be displayed on an external device (monitor, tablet or smartphone).

 Note: lua module supports only Windows, so currently it will run exclusevly on this platform.